Home Health Remedies and facts about common

 by discharges from the eyes and nose and accompanied by a cough.
 The dog

-or puppy may also vomit and have diarrhoea.
+or puppy may also vomit and have diarrhea.
 Within a short while, the

 animal becomes thoroughly depressed and lethargic, and refuses to eat.
 The